-5+ stars.
-The show has always been at its best when Dexter is the one being hunted, and Doakes is a more punishing adversary than even the Ice Truck Killer or Trinity precisely because he's a good guy.
+5 stars.
+The show has always been at its best when Dexter is the one being hunted, and Doakes is a more punishing adversary than someone like the Ice Truck Killer precisely because he's a good guy.
 Season two has all the wild supplements and roller-coaster rides that make it impossible to stop watching for a moment -- Dexter's whack-job girlfriend Lila, who fuels his dark passenger under the guise of therapy; FBI hound Frank Lundy, by far the most compelling guest star of the entire seven seasons.
-It's wonderfully ironic that Dexter's "recovery" from serial killing in episodes 5-7 comes from Lila's sponsorship; he then goes back to accepting his bloodthirsty nature when he returns to the normality of Rita in episode 8.
+It's wonderfully ironic that Dexter's "recovery" from serial killing in episodes 5-7 comes from Lila's sponsorship; he then goes back to accepting his bloodthirsty nature when he returns to the normality of Rita at the end of episode 8.
 And it says something about how strong the script is when even the deus ex machina

 of Lila finding Doakes and burning down his cage (thus getting Dexter off the hook in more ways than one) plays so beautifully without feeling like a cheat.
 It's also worth noting that episodes 5-7 are the center masterpieces which play on Batman, a Soderbergh film, and the children's book "Where the Wild Things Are", respectively.

 Best four episodes.

 #2.
-Season Seven: The Bay Harbor Butcher, Take 2 (& The Koshka Brotherhood).
+Season Seven: The Bay Harbor Butcher, Take 2.
+The intimate season.
+Surreal, inquisitive, devastating.

 5 stars.
 Jennifer Carpenter carries the drama almost entirely, and runs a gamut of emotions that frankly most actors wouldn't be able to pull off.
 I've re-watched her intimate scenes with Dexter so many times, they're that powerful: from learning Dexter's secret, to tortured attempts at understanding and reforming him, to near acceptance alongside guilt-ridden lust, to finally, committing cold-blooded murder in order to protect him.
 It's refreshing to see Laguerta finally pulling her head out of her ass, as I always found it incredible that she wouldn't have been suspicious of Dexter once Rita was killed by Trinity (out of pattern) and Quinn started hounding her about the sketch of Kyle Butler.
-The mafia boss Isaac Sirko is the best guest star since Trinity, hell-bent on vengeance only to bond strangely with Dexter in the end.
+The mafia boss Isaak Sirko is the best guest star since Trinity, hell-bent on vengeance only to bond strangely with Dexter in the end.
 And Hannah is the best woman to happen to Dexter since Lila, a killer who sedately accepts her own nature as much as his.
-It's a fantastic season that never cheats, and marks an incredible comeback after the low-point of season 6, and I'm optimistic that season 8 will go out with the pulverizing tragedy that Dexter
+It's a fantastic season that never cheats, and marks an incredible comeback after the low-point of season 6; it's too bad season 8 couldn't keep it up and let Dexter

 Best four episodes.